 At the law offices of Olmstead & Olmstead, P.C., we have the experience, knowledge, resources, and commitment to aggressively pursue just compensation for clients who have been injured because of another party’s actions or omissions.

 Our lawyers are compassionate and responsive.
-We provide free consultations, and we take the time to thoroughly analyze your case and advise you of your rights and options, so you can make the most informed decision regarding which legal avenue you wish to pursue.
+We provide initial consultation s, and we take the time to thoroughly analyze your case and advise you of your rights and options, so you can make the most informed decision regarding which legal avenue you wish to pursue.
 We also take all personal injury cases on a contingency fee basis, meaning you only pay attorney fees if we recover damages on your behalf.

-To schedule your free consultation, call our office today at 703-361-1555, or you may send a secure and confidential message through our online contact form.
+To schedule your initial consultation , call our office today at 703-361-1555, or you may send a secure and confidential message through our online contact form.